joost-morsink/FF-admin-module/doc/arch/process.md

 The Admin module mainly supports the business process of the conversion day.
 The process consists of the following _strictly sequential_ steps:

-* Calculate liquidation and transfers
+* Calculate liquidation of investments and transfers to charity

 * Execute liquidation and administer results